Dr Agnieszka Uflewska

 Additional information

-• Over the past few years, Agnieszka has closely collaborated with Anna Mróz, a final-year PhD researcher in applied linguistics at the University of Opole, Poland.
-This collaborative work has cantered on aspects of online mentoring, supervision practice and pastoral care for PGR students.
-Notably, Anna is the recipient of the 2022/2023 Recognizing Excellence and Quality in Teaching Award at the University of Opole.
+• Over the past few years, Agnieszka has closely collaborated with Dr Anna Mróz, an expert in applied linguistics at the University of Opole, Poland.
+This collaborative work has cantered on aspects of online mentoring, supervision practice and pastoral care for PGT & PGR students.
+Notably, Anna is the recipient of the 2022/2023 Recognising Excellence and Quality in Teaching Award at the University of Opole.

-• In her capacity, Agnieszka has also been actively involved with the UN Internet Governance Youth Forum, where she provided mentorship to UN Youth Ambassadors.
-This engagement has led to valuable research collaborations with dynamic young leaders committed to global education for local impact.
+• In her capacity, Agnieszka has also been actively involved with the UN Internet Governance Youth Forum, where she provided 4-months long mentorship to UN Youth Ambassadors globally in preparation for the AGMs in Poland (2021) and Kenya (2022).
+This engagement has led to valuable research collaborations with dynamic young leaders committed to global transformative education for positive local impact.

-• Furthermore, Agnieszka is deeply committed to providing pastoral and academic support to former, current, and prospective researchers.
+• Furthermore, Agnieszka is deeply committed to providing pastoral and academic support to former, current, and prospective PGT & PGR students.

 • Additionally, she serves as a reviewer for the Journal of Adult and Continuing Education (SAGE) and the Studies in Continuing Education (Routledge/Taylor & Francis Group), further contributing to the academic community.